CURRENT STUDENTS | FUTURE STUDENTS | FACULTY/STAFF | A-Z

 Alternative Licensure Program

 Following the guidelines set forth by the New Mexico Public Education department, the WNMU College of Education provides coursework and field experience opportunities for the student who wishes to pursue an alternative route to teaching licensure.
-These students work to obtain their field experience at the same time they are taking courses towards licensure.
-Programs are offered in Elementary Education, Secondary Education and Special Education.
+This two year program requires potential students to take nine (9) semester hours per year toward licensure while teaching full time.
+Programs are offered in Elementary Education, Secondary Education, and Special Education.

 There are two options for the SOE student to choose from:

-Option 1> Alternative Licensure Only (18-21 credit requirement)
+Option 1> Alternative Licensure Only (18-21 credit hour requirements)

-Option 2> Alternative Licensure embedded in the MA-T program (36 credit requirement)
+Option 2> Alternative Licensure embedded in an MAT program (36 credit requirement)

-Both options require SOE students to pass the New Mexico Teacher Assessments in Basic Skills and in related competencies.
+Both options require passing the New Mexico Teacher Assessments in Basic Skills, Teacher Competency, at the appropriate level, and Content Knowledge at the appropriate level.
 For more information, students should refer to the WNMU Course Catalog and to the New Mexico Public Education Department web page for licensure.
 Your faculty advisor will also assist you in navigating through this process.

 WNMU College of Education